Animal welfare in FSC-certified forests

 Betterwood ” Video ” Animal welfare in FSC-certified forests

-FSC certification protects wildlife in tropical rainforests
+FSC certification protects wild animals in tropical rainforests

 Yuri Wertz, a biologist at Utrecht University, conducted a large-scale study in Central Africa with WWF.
 It shows for the first time that FSC-certified forestry sustainably protects wildlife.